HomeGuidesAPI Reference

 OptimizelyFactory

 In this package, OptimizelyFactory provides a basic utility to instantiate the Optimizely Feature Experimentation Java SDK with a minimal number of configuration options.
-Configuration properties are sourced from Java system properties, environment variables, or an optimizely.properties file, in that order.
+The package sources configuration properties from Java system properties, environment variables, or an optimizely.properties file, in that order.

 OptimizelyFactory does not capture all configuration and initialization options.
 For more use cases, build the resources via their respective builder classes.

-When instantiated with the OptimizelyFactory methods, the Java SDK will use the default configuration of HttpProjectConfigManager, BatchEventProcessor, and AsyncEventHandler.
+When instantiated with the OptimizelyFactory methods, the Java SDK uses the default configuration of HttpProjectConfigManager, BatchEventProcessor, and AsyncEventHandler.

 The example below shows how to initialize the Java SDK using the OptimizelyFactory methods.